 Minnesota offers you 10,000+ lakes and almost 100,000 miles of rivers and streams where you can enjoy quiet paddling or a more extreme adventure.

-We love the feeling of adventure that comes from loading up a lightweight kayak and going where others may not go.Minnesota Tourism Reviews: find the best Minnesota deals, compare prices, and read what other travelers have to say about the places to go and things to do in Minnesota...or anywhere in the world you travel.
+We love the feeling of adventure that comes from loading up a lightweight kayak and going where others may not go.Read reviews of the Best Hotels and Bed & Breakfast Inns everywhere in Minnesota.

 Sea Kayaking may seem a curious phrase for inland Minnesota.
 However, Lake Superior is often called our "inland sea" and your adventure kayak will find great use along the wild coast of this great lake.